Joe Dallesandro: New York and the Factory years

-He met pop artist Andy Warhol and film director Paul Morrissey while they were shooting Four Stars (1967) in Manhattan's Greenwich Village, and they cast him in the film on the spot.
+He met Pop artist Andy Warhol and film director Paul Morrissey while they were shooting Four Stars (1967) in Manhattan's Greenwich Village.
+After accompanying a friend to observe the filming, he was cast in the project on the spot.
 His segment in Four Stars was later included in the film The Loves of Ondine (1968).
 Dallesandro began doing odd jobs at the Factory as Warhol's bodyguard and sometime actor.

-Dallesandro starred in Lonesome Cowboys (1968), which was filmed in Arizona and then filmed San Diego Surf in California.
+Dallesandro starred in Lonesome Cowboys (1968), which was filmed in Arizona and then filmed San Diego Surf (2012) in California.
 While Warhol was recuperating from an assassination attempt in the summer of 1968, Dallesandro filmed Flesh (1968), a story of a male hustler—based on Dallesandro's experience—where he had several nude scenes.
 Appealing to male and female audience members, Dallesandro was the "first overtly sexualized male in the movies."
 Flesh, directed by Paul Morrissey, became a crossover hit with mainstream audiences, and Dallesandro became the most popular of the Warhol stars.
 Warhol would later comment, "In my movies, everyone's in love with Joe Dallesandro."

+In 1969, Dallesandro was cast in the MGM film The Magic Garden of Stanley Sweetheart (1970).
+Warhol was reportedly planning his commercial film debut in the production, alongside his superstars Ultra Violet and Gerard Malanga, with Dallesandro cast as Stanley's friend.
+However, Dallesandro was dismissed on the first day of filming.
+Ultimately, no other members of the Factory appeared in the film, except for Candy Darling in a brief scene.